MegaPast2Future/PHYLACINE_1.2/docs/README.md

 <br><br>

 ### Download the data
-To download the latest stable version of PHYLACINE (Version 1.2.0) or to read our detailed metadata, vist our archive on DataDryad **(This link will go live once the manuscript has been published)**.
+To download the latest stable version of PHYLACINE (Version 1.2.0) or to read our detailed metadata, vist our archive on [DataDryad](https://doi.org/10.5061/dryad.bp26v20).
 <br><br>
 <br><br>